Mississippi Internet Sales Tax

 Some items sold via the Internet to Mississippi customers may be exempt from sales tax under Mississippi law.
 For example, under Miss.
 Code Ann.
 27-65-103(a), seeds, feed, and various other products for use in agriculture are exempt from sales tax.
 A readable DOR webpage lists most of the exemptions to the state sales tax.
 Alternatively, you can review Miss.
 Code Ann.
-27-65-101 through 27-65-111, and Sections 6.01 through 12.03 of Title 35, Part IV of the Mississippi Administrative Code.
-(Note: Title 35, Part IV of the Mississippi Administrative Code, which covers the state’s sales and use tax, is readily available online only in its entirety, as part of a nearly 125-page PDF file.)
+27-65-101 through 27-65-111 and Title 35, Part IV of the Mississippi Administrative Code.

 Mississippi law also provides for an annual sales tax holiday, limited to clothing costing less than $100, starting on the last Friday in July and carrying through to the following Saturday.
-More information is available on a DOR webpage and in Miss.
+More information is available on in Miss.
 Code Ann.
 27-65-111(bb).

 The Customer’s Responsibility